 If you are serious about starting travel blogging, this might be the perfect time for you to do it so you can come out of the current global pandemic at the top.

 Having a serious travel blog that talks to everyone about everything will make it hard for you to rank on Google search and other search engines as you’ll be competing with much more prominent sites.
-This, in turn, will make it hard for you to build an audience of engaged readers for your blog.
+This, in turn, will make it hard for you to build an audience of engaged readers for your own blogs

 To help you jumpstart your brainstorming, here are a few ideas of travel blog niches to consider: